-Any instance of sexual assault, as defined in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act); and dating violence, domestic violence, or stalking as defined in the Violence Against Women Reauthorization Act of 2013 (VAWA).
+3. Any instance of sexual assault, as defined in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act); and dating violence, domestic violence; or stalking as defined in the Violence Against Women Act (VAWA).

-Note: Quid pro quo sexual harassment, Clery Act, and VAWA offenses are not evaluated for severity, pervasiveness, offensiveness, or denial of equal educational access because such misconduct is considered sufficiently serious to deprive a student of equal access.
+Note: Quid pro quo sexual harassment, Clery Act; and VAWA offenses are not evaluated for severity, pervasiveness, offensiveness; or denial of equal educational access because such misconduct is considered sufficiently serious to deprive a student of equal access.